 If Yow Cor Understond This It’ll Gerron Yower Wick: Heritage of Black Country Dialect

 This project has worked with young people, some of whom hail from the most marginalised communities around the Black Country.
 The project focused on the Black Country dialect as the heritage aspect and sought to chart the history and heritage of the dialect with key input from linguistic experts resulting in the production of an interactive DVD short film and playable game.
+Are you into playing games?
+Go to the darmowa gra book of ra.
+There is the best offer for you!

 The project has worked with young people at all stages from; project idea, enquiry submission, project steering & management, budget management, administration, research, development & production to development finalisation, event & celebration coordination.